fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/ffice-verification-mapping.md

 # FF-ICE Verification and Mapping

 The FF-ICE application is designed to support operational implementation of the FF-ICE concept.
 As a result, it is essential that all of the requirements in the
 FF-ICE Implementation Guidance are satisfied.
-To ensure that this is the case, the FIXM development team has developed a verification methodology that maps the
+To ensure that this is the case, the FIXM CCB has developed a verification methodology that maps the
 FF-ICE requirements as defined in Appendices B and C of the FF-ICE Implementation Guidance to the corresponding fields in the FIXM model.
 This mapping is then compared against the FF-ICE message templates to ensure that all required fields are in fact included in the templates.
 This methodology will be applied during the development phase of all future versions of the FF-ICE message templates.